LVPlayground/playground/javascript/features/nuwani/README.md

 ## Commands
 **NuwaniJS** supports commands for players, administrators and management members, each implied by a user's modes on the configured echo channel.
-The following commands are available:
+The following commands are built in:

-### Maintenance commands

   * [!eval](commands/maintenance_commands.js) (restricted to **bot owners**): to run arbitrary code in context of the server.